 One-Pot Sweet Spiced Quinoa Lentil

-Category: Satisfying Main Courses for Every Occasion
+Highlighted Section: Satisfying Main Courses for Every Occasion

 Create a nourishing dish by simmering quinoa and lentils with aromatic spices and sautéed vegetables, all in a single pot.
 Layers of cumin, coriander, and cinnamon lend a sweet, earthy flavor while carrots, bell peppers, and greens add vibrant color.
 Finish with a mix of dried fruits and crunchy nuts for texture and natural sweetness.
 A dash of lemon juice brightens each serving, making it hearty and refreshing.
 This combination of plant protein, fiber, and healthy fats makes for a satisfying and balanced meal, suitable for both lunch and dinner.